CERT-Polska/n6/docs/src/install_and_conf/docker.md

   parsers.

 - the **`n6`** directory contains the cloned repository.
-The *n6* infrastructure has been installed with the `develop` option.
+The *n6* infrastructure has been installed with the `-a dev` option.
 This means that you can mount the whole locally cloned `n6` directory as a _volume_ into the container.
 As a result, every change in locally stored *n6* code will be immediately applied inside the container on